paulghaddad/baby_site/src/pages/activities/index.md

 **Suggested Item**s:

-To warm my son up to the idea of traveling, I purchased a few travel-related books for my son in advance of the trip and read them to him.
+To warm Hayden up to the idea of traveling, I purchased a few travel-related books for him in advance of the trip and read them to him.
 Here are a few of my favorites:

 * [Time for a Trip](https://www.amazon.com/gp/product/1454930160/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 * [B Is for Bison: A National Parks Primer](https://www.amazon.com/gp/product/1423658299/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)